Things to do in Ho Chi Minh City

 Ho Chi Minh City or Saigon is the largest city in Vietnam.
 If you are visiting Vietnam you just cannot skip Saigon, for you get to see the harmony in the confusion.
-I encountered the high spirited living in District 1, the laid back lives and open spaces in District 7 and came face to face with Vietnamese culture in District 5.
+I encountered the high-spirited living in District 1.
+The laid-back lives and open spaces in District 7.
+Came face to face with Vietnamese culture in District 5.
 Here’s my ultimate Ho Chi Minh City travel guide!

 I stayed in the Backpackers area in District 1, the place is chaotic and filled with tourists.
-Bus # 152 takes you from the airport to the city centre, walk or take a taxi from there to the place you are staying.
-The good part is that District 1 is in the heart of the city so you can simply walk to the major places of interest.
-A dorm room would cost you around $ 7- $ 10 and a private room can cost anywhere between $ 10- $ 20.
+Bus # 152 takes you from the airport to the city centre, walk or take a taxi from thereon.
+The good part is that District 1 is in the heart of the city.
+So you can simply walk to the major places of interest.
+A dorm room would cost you around $ 7- $ 10.
+A private room can cost anywhere between $ 10- $ 20.

 Pham Ngu Lao Street is a hub for hostels, with a new hostel coming up every month!
 It is the main street in the district, however, the hostels are located in some extremely narrow alleys.
 Since all of these hostels promise the same amenities and services you might have a hard time picking one out of the lot.